iter-idea/IDEA-Ionic8-extra/modules/teams/README.md

 # IDEA Ionic extra ≫ Teams

-Components and services used related to teams and memberships according to IDEA's standard.
+Components and services used related to teams according to IDEA's standard.

 [Package on NPM](https://www.npmjs.com/package/@idea-ionic/teams).